 University of Washington

-I called the University of Washington to ask if they require all ACT scores: “We request you send all scores from the SAT exams.
+"We request you send all scores from the SAT exams.
 We recommend you send all of your ACT scores.
 On our website it does not specify that you send all ACT scores, so you can just send one."*

-I'm searching for the ACT score policy at Amherst College.
+For example, I'm searching for the ACT score policy at Amherst College.
 They did not appear on the list of schools that require all SAT scores, so I don't expect them to require all ACT scores either.

-On the First Year Applicants page, there is a section about Standardized Test Results.
-Note that Amherst says they "recommend that you submit all standardized test results."
-Since they don't say require, it looks like you can just sent your best ACT score.
-I'll check the FAQ just to make sure.
+Amherst "recommend[s] that applicants submit all test results" (bold emphasis mine).
+Since they don't say require, it looks like you can just send your best ACT score.
+I'll check the FAQ page just to make sure, though.

-If they so no, ask this follow-up: "So if I send just one of my ACT scores, that meets your standardized testing requirement?"
+If they so no, then ask this follow-up: "So if I send just one of my ACT scores, that meets your standardized testing requirement?"

 The Workaround: Deleting an ACT Score Date

 The first is cost.
-The ACT charges you per score date, per school to send your scores.
-That means if you take the ACT three times, you have to pay $36 ($12 for each test date) just to send your scores to one all-scores school.
-If you're applying to multiple schools, those costs can add up quickly.
+As previously mentioned, ACT, Inc. charges you per score date and per school to send your ACT scores.
+So if you took the ACT three times, you'd have to pay $39 ($13 for each test date) just to send your scores to one all-scores school.
+If you're applying to multiple colleges, these costs can add up quickly.

-The second is competitiveness.
-If you have a low composite score from one of your test dates, it might damage your chances of getting in to a competitive school.
+The second reason to avoid sending all of your ACT scores is competitiveness.
+If you have a low composite score from one test date, it could damage your chances of getting accepted to a competitive school.

-So if you really don’t want to send all of your ACT scores, and you have one score date that is decidedly better than your other ones (the composite is higher and most if not all of the subscores are higher), keep the high score, and delete the other ones.
+All in all, if you really don’t want to send all of your ACT scores and you've got one score date that's decidedly better than your other ones (meaning the composite is higher and most, if not all, of the subscores are higher), it's a good idea to keep the high score—and delete the other ones.